Mainstreaming of Biodiversity Conservation into River Management

 Funder: Department of Irrigation and Drainage (DID) Malaysia, Global Environment Facility (GEF) 5, United Nations Development Programme (UNDP)

-The project aims to mainstream biodiversity conservation into riverine landscapes through improved river planning and management practices in Malaysia.
-The specific objectives of the project are:
+The overall aims of the project is to mainstream biodiversity conservation into riverine landscapes through improved river planning and management practices in Malaysia.

 - To enhance institutional and technical capacity for riverine biodiversity conservation among key stakeholders.